WWE Raw live results: CM Punk & Jey Uso face-to-face

 CM Punk & Jey Uso Face to Face.

-The vacant World Championship belt is sitting it ring.
+The vacant World Championship belt was on a podium in the ring.
 Can I make the bold suggestion that while the crowd really digs the entrance, it’s kind of death for the viewer at home with nothing happening.
-As I typed that, Jey “ran it back” so between that the recaps to start the show nothing really happened for almost ten minutes.
+As I typed that, Jey “ran it back” so between the recaps to start the show and Jey’s entrance, nothing really happened for almost ten minutes.
 Jey finally welcomed us to “Mon-Jey Night Raw.”
 Jey complained about having “everybody in my ear:” Jimmy, Roman, his mama, your mama.
 But he’s only listening to himself now and focused on winning the World Title.

-Cue “Cult of Personality” and CM Punk he here to talk.
+Cue “Cult of Personality” and CM Punk came out to talk.
 Punk and Uso circled the ring with the World Championship belt between them.
-Punk asked the fans if they wanted him to run his music back, and he actually started to but cut it off after only a few bars.
+Punk asked the fans if they wanted him to run his music back, and it actually started to, but was cut off after only a few bars.
 “Sorry for stealing your stuff… four letters, one word, PUNK.”
 Punk’s happy that Jey is finally listening to himself.
 It’s no secret Punk and Jey are friends (I literally did not know that) and that makes it harder for Punk to face Jey.

 When Punk mentioned Jey tossing Jimmy out of the battle royal, the crowd boos and Punk admonished them for booing since that was well within the rules.
 Punk asked Uso how far he’s willing to go to be champion, because Punk needs to be champion “like he needs air in his lungs.”
 How far is Uso willing to go, Punk asks, when Punk has knocked Uso’s grill out of his mouth and he’s “in a situation [he] can’t Yeet [his] way out of?”